LTC Properties, Inc. Announces Monthly Dividend of $0.19 (NYSE:LTC)

-LTC Properties, Inc. (NYSE:LTC) announced a monthly dividend on Thursday, April 1st, Zacks reports.
-Stockholders of record on Thursday, April 22nd will be paid a dividend of 0.19 per share by the real estate investment trust on Friday, April 30th.
+LTC Properties, Inc. (NYSE:LTC) announced a monthly dividend on Friday, April 2nd, Wall Street Journal reports.
+Investors of record on Thursday, May 20th will be given a dividend of 0.19 per share by the real estate investment trust on Friday, May 28th.
 This represents a $2.28 dividend on an annualized basis and a dividend yield of 5.29%.
-The ex-dividend date of this dividend is Wednesday, April 21st.
+The ex-dividend date is Wednesday, May 19th.

-LTC has been the subject of several recent research reports.
-Capital One Financial cut LTC Properties from an “overweight” rating to an “equal weight” rating and set a $44.00 price target for the company. in a report on Tuesday.
-Mizuho increased their price target on LTC Properties from $35.00 to $38.00 and gave the company a “neutral” rating in a report on Tuesday, February 9th.
-Royal Bank of Canada raised their target price on LTC Properties from $33.00 to $38.00 and gave the stock an “underperform” rating in a research note on Wednesday, March 3rd.
-Zacks Investment Research cut LTC Properties from a “hold” rating to a “sell” rating in a research note on Tuesday.
-Finally, TheStreet raised LTC Properties from a “c+” rating to a “b-” rating in a research note on Friday, December 4th.
-Four equities research analysts have rated the stock with a sell rating and five have assigned a hold rating to the company’s stock.
-The company currently has a consensus rating of “Hold” and an average target price of $38.57.
+A number of analysts recently commented on LTC shares.
+Royal Bank of Canada increased their price objective on LTC Properties from $33.00 to $38.00 and gave the company an “underperform” rating in a research note on Wednesday, March 3rd.
+Mizuho raised their price target on LTC Properties from $35.00 to $38.00 and gave the stock a “neutral” rating in a research note on Tuesday, February 9th.
+TheStreet raised LTC Properties from a “c+” rating to a “b-” rating in a research note on Friday, December 4th.
+Zacks Investment Research lowered LTC Properties from a “hold” rating to a “sell” rating in a research note on Tuesday.
+Finally, Capital One Financial lowered LTC Properties from an “overweight” rating to an “equal weight” rating and set a $44.00 price target on the stock. in a research note on Tuesday.
+Four investment analysts have rated the stock with a sell rating and five have issued a hold rating to the company’s stock.
+LTC Properties currently has an average rating of “Hold” and a consensus price target of $38.57.

 LTC is a real estate investment trust (REIT) investing in seniors housing and health care properties primarily through sale-leasebacks, mortgage financing, joint-ventures and structured finance solutions including preferred equity and mezzanine lending.
 LTC holds 181 investments in 27 states with 29 operating partners.